TheRobBrennan/100-days-of-gatsby/100-days-of-gatsby/day-10/README.md

 From this, we can see that we have a poor Progressive Web App (PWA) score.
 Inclusion of a web app manifest is one of the three [generally accepted baseline requirements for a PWA](https://alistapart.com/article/yes-that-web-project-should-be-a-pwa#section1).
 Let's add a manifest file using the `gatsby-plugin-manifest` plugin.

 Another requirement for PWAs is adding offline support by having a service worker run in the background.
 To enable this functionality, we will use the `gatsby-plugin-offline` plugin.

+Next, we want to add page metadata using `react-helmet` and the `gatsby-plugin-react-helmet`